-The Penang South Islands (PSI) will allocate 20% or 450 acres of Island A’s 2,300 acres for public parks, water canals, wetlands, floodplains and bioswales to enhance biodiversity and cool the environment by 1-2 degrees Celsius.
+The Penang South Island (PSI) will allocate 17.6% or 405 acres of Island A’s 2,300 acres for public parks, water canals, wetlands, floodplains and bioswales to enhance biodiversity and cool the environment by 1-2 degrees Celsius.

-The 7km Central Canal over 6km long will run through the island, which will also boast water taxis, e-trams, e-buses, a bicycle and walking track network of no less than 100km, and a light rail transit system.
+The 7km Central Canal will run through the island, which will also boast water taxis, e-trams, e-buses, a bicycle and walking track network of 110km, and a light rail transit system.

-Heeding the National Physical Planning Council’s recommendation to reduce carbon emissions by 40%, the project has set a goal to achieve 50% carbon reduction compared to business as usual by 2030 through various green city initiatives.
+Heeding the National Physical Planning Council’s recommendation to reduce carbon emissions by 40%, the project has set a goal to achieve 45% carbon reduction through various green city initiatives.

 Targets to achieve this goal include:

-• 100% renewable energy to power the Green Tech Park
+• 100% renewable energy use to power the Green Tech Park

-• 40% reduction in urban planning emissions through sustainable master planning, shared facilities, climate responsive design and green features
+• reducing urban planning emissions through sustainable master planning, shared facilities, climate responsive design and green features

-• 80% reduction in transport emissions through integrated transport planning that put bicycles before cars, and enabling green mobility for a mode share shift from 5% public transportation use to 70%.
+• reducing transport emissions through integrated transport planning that put bicycles before cars, and enabling green mobility for a mode share shift from 5% public transportation use to 70%.

-• 40% reduction in non-renewable energy use through super low energy buildings with efficient cooling systems, smart features and renewable energy installations
+• reducing non-renewable energy use through super low energy buildings with efficient cooling systems, smart features and renewable energy installations

 These initiatives are aligned with the Low Carbon Cities Framework and the 13th Sustainable Development Goal that calls for greater efforts in reducing greenhouse gas emissions and increasing resilience against climate change.

-The Penang South Islands (PSI) project comes with ecology offset programmes that will provide coastal protection, carbon sequestration, and new habitats for marine life that contribute towards the sustainability of the fisheries industry.
+The Penang South Island (PSI) project comes with the PSI Ecology Offset Master Plan (PEOM) that will provide coastal protection, carbon sequestration, and new habitats for marine life that contribute towards the sustainability of the fisheries industry.

 • planting of mangroves at locations advised by the Forestry Department;